MadMando/ml-depth-pro_video/README.md

 Set to device 0
 ### Usage

-1. Start the live feed:
+1. Start the live feed, depending on your hardware should take about a minute or less.
    ```bash
    python depth_video.py
    ```